Updated June 16, 2023

 A more secure form of authentication:

-- Every subsequent OTP bears no visible resemblance to the previous one and therefore cannot be easily guessed.
+- Every subsequent OTP bears no visible resemblance to the previous one and, therefore, cannot be easily guessed.

 - When used in a two-factor authentication system, OTPs provide an additional layer of security in combination with static passwords.

 This is a guide to the Full Form of OTP.
 Here we discuss how OPT works?
-2 ways to get OPT with examples, along with benefits of it.
+2 ways to get OPT with examples, along with the benefits of it.
 Also, know the difference between.
 You can also go through our other related articles to learn more –